dma-ais/AisAbnormal/README.md

 Interface and implementation of an event database API, which is used by both the analyzer and the web application.

-Currently two implementations of the event-db interfacce are provided:
+Currently two implementations of the event-db interface are provided:

 - H2
 - Postgres